 How Do I Make Sure My Google Drive is Private?

-Whether you’re using Google Drive for personal or business matters, you can quickly convert it to a private account.
+Whether using Google Drive for personal or business matters, you can quickly convert it to a private account.
 Changing privacy and sharing settings can either free up space for more viewers or limit the available content.

 Let’s break them both down below.